+The recent solar cycle 23 was the outstanding cycle for authentic observed data from 1849 year.
+It lasted 12,7 years and was the longest one for two hundred years of direct solar observations.
+This cycle is the second component in the 22-year Hale magnetic activity cycle but the $23^{rd}$ cycle was the first case of modern direct observations (from 1849 to 2008 years) when Gnevyshev-Ol's rule was violated: activity indices in cycle 23 had their maximum values less then the values in cycle 22 (but according to Gnevyshev-Ol's rule the cycle 23 must dominate), see Figure 1.

+Ishkov (2009) pointed that in this unusual cycle 23 the monthly averages values for Wolf numbers during 8 months exceeded 113 and most of sunspot groups were less in size, their magnetic fields were less composite and characterized by the greater lifetime near the $2^{nd}$ maximum in comparison with values near the $1^{st}$ maximum.
+In the cycle 23 the $F_{10,7}$ radio flux and the TSI have the lowest values from 2007 to 2009 (the beginning of the cycle 24) from all over of these indices observation period.

-Figures 2 demonstrates that for all activity indices (monthly average values of the Wolf numbers, 10,7 cm radio flux $F_{10,7}$, total solar irradiance, UV MgII 280 nm flux, count of flares and 0,1 - 0,8 nm background in the $23^{rd}$ solar activity cycles one can see two maximums separated one from another on 1,5 year approximately.
-We see the similar double-peak structure for in cycles 22 and 23 but for cycle 21 the double-peak structure is not evident.
+Figures 2 demonstrates that for all activity indices in the $23^{rd}$ solar activity cycle one can see two maximums separated one from another on 1,5 year approximately.
+We see the similar double-peak structure in the cycle 22 but for the cycle 21 the double-peak structure is not so evident.
 We see that there are displacements in both maximum occurrence time of all these indices in the $23^{rd}$ solar cycle.

-(Ishkov, 2009) pointed that in this unusual cycle 23 near the $2^{nd}$ maximum the monthly averages for Wolf number values during 8 months exceeded 113 and also noted that near the $2^{nd}$ maximum the most of sunspot groups were less in size (than near the $1^{st}$ maximum), their magnetic fields were less composite and characterized by the greater lifetime.

-The double-peak structures we see in the $23^{rd}$ cycle clearly.
-The probable reason of such double-peak structures is a modulation of the 11-year fluxes variations by both of the quasi-biennial and 5,5 year cyclicity.
-The different time of $1^{st}$ and $2^{nd}$ maximums appearance may be caused by the difference in fluxes formation conditions (for our indices) at different atmosphere's altitudes of the Sun.
+We assume that the probable reason of such double-peak structures is a modulation of the 11-year fluxes variations by both of the quasi-biennial and 5,5 year cyclicities of solar magnetic activity, see Bruevich and Kononovich (2011), Bruevich and Ivanov-Kholodnyj (2011) .
+The different time of $1^{st}$ and $2^{nd}$ maximums appearance may be caused by the difference in fluxes formation conditions (for our different activity indices) at different atmosphere's altitudes of the Sun.

-Figures 2 also shows that for all solar indices in the cycle 23 the relative depth of the cavity between two maximums is about $10-15\%$.
+Figures 2 also shows that for all solar indices in the cycle 23 the cavity between two maximums has the relative depth of about $10-15\%$.

-In cycle 23 the $F_{10,7}$ radio flux and the total solar irradiance have the lowest values from 2007 to 2009 (the beginning of the cycle 24) all over of these indices observation period.

-When studied six activity indices in $23^{rd}$ solar activity cycle we separate out rise phase (from October 1997 to November 1997), cycle maximum phase (from November 1997 to July 2002) and decline phase (from Jul 2002 to Jan 2006).
+When we have being studied our five activity indices in $23^{rd}$ solar activity cycle we selected three intervals: the rise phase (from October 1997 to November 1997), the maximum phase (from November 1997 to July 2002) and the decline phase (from Jul 2002 to Jan 2006).

-The results of correlation study of solar activity indices versus $F_{10,7}$ in cycle 23 are demonstrated in Table 1.
+The results of correlation study of solar activity indices versus $F_{10,7}$ in the cycle 23 are presented in Table 1.